Business News | Crisil Certified as Great Place To Work® for the Sixth Consecutive Year | LatestLY

 PRNewswire

-Mumbai (Maharashtra [India], November 10: Crisil Ltd has been certified as a Great Place To Work® for the sixth consecutive year and has been named among the Top 100 large organisations considered the Best Workplaces™ for Women.
-Also named among India's Best Workplaces™ for Women.
+Mumbai (Maharashtra) [India], November 11: Crisil Ltd has been certified as a Great Place To Work® for the sixth consecutive year and has been named among the Top 100 large organisations considered the Best Workplaces™ for Women.

-The recognitions underscore Crisil's steadfast commitment to an inclusive, equitable and purpose-driven workplace that prioritises employee well-being, skill development and leadership opportunities, while fostering a culture of collaboration that empowers every employee to grow, lead and make an impact.
+The recognitions underscore Crisil's steadfast commitment to a respectful and purpose-driven workplace that prioritises employee well-being, skill development, and leadership opportunities, while fostering a culture of collaboration that empowers everyone to grow, lead and make an impact.

 Says Amish Mehta, Managing Director & CEO, Crisil, "Our people and their growth remain central to our purpose.
 Building on the foundation of trust and transparency, we have been fostering a people-forward culture that not only strengthens collaborative spirit across teams but also ensures we deliver exceptional value to clients and the community at large."